 Here’s a video of practice in progress — I’m not sure if I’ll actually play the unison line next week but in any case it’s been horrible and annoying to practice, which is probably a good thing.
 Below that, there’s a clip of Laurence Cottle and Nigel Hitchcock playing it even faster than they do on the CD.
 Madness.

 There’s a new-ish and really good jam night on nowadays at Sela Bar in Leeds.
 It’s probably my favourite venue for jazz here, very cosy and dark, with surprisingly brilliant pizza and posh beer.
 The jam features a different house band each week, mostly made up of students, graduates, or tutors from Leeds College of Music, and it goes on really late — sometimes you actually feel like there’s a sense of what it was like in certain places and times in the past when jazz was the night-time thing that everyone did.
 Go and have a look!

-I’ve added a couple of rough recordings from last week, when me and George Millard went along, to my media page and to my Soundcloud.
+I’ve added a couple of rough recordings from last week, when me and George Millard went along.
 Thanks Luke Reddin-Williams (who’s drumming on these ones) for recording it.
 Probably next time I’ll take some videos/photos as well and put them up here — very highly recommended.

 EDIT — Here’s next week’s event: Jami Sheriff Trio

 This afternoon I recorded playalongs to a couple of Anthony Jackson basslines I’ve been working on recently, from his playing with the Michel Camilo Big Band.
 I’m thinking of doing a few more of these things with better recording to stitch into some kind of showreel, but for now here’s the method: